Borderless AI Launches from Stealth with $27M Investment to Bring World's First AI Agent to HR Space

 "Our mission is to bring economic empowerment to the world," said Sean Aggarwal, Executive Chairman and Co-founder of Borderless AI.
 "With our AI first approach to HR, we're removing geographic barriers and democratizing access to the best job opportunities for talented people around the globe, and we're excited to see the possibilities it opens for employers and employees alike."

-Borderless AI is serving organizations of all sizes and across industries, and claims popular dating app Raya; MG2, a 500+ employee-size, global architecture firm; and Affiniti, a venture-backed fintech startup as customers.
+Borderless AI is serving organizations of all sizes and across industries, and claims MG2, a 500+ employee-size, global architecture firm; and Affiniti, a venture-backed fintech startup as customers.

 The company worked with Omeed Malik and his investment bank, Farvahar Partners, in raising the majority of the round.